xoxzo/blog.xoxzo.com/content/Community/the-laravel-community-of-malaysia-en.md

 Lang: en
 Summary: Sharing the experience of getting involved in one of the fastest moving programming communities in Malaysia.

-Starting from October of this year, I've been attending a local Laravel user group community which call themselves Laravens.
+Starting from October of this year, I've been attending a local Laravel user group community which calls themselves Laravens.
 It was an experience unlike any other.

 ![Image courtesy of Laravens](/images/laravens-2017/lt-10.jpg)